skagankose/ada_fall_2017/index.md

 ## 1.2.
 Company-wise Analysis of Patents

-The following figure shed the light on which companie publish most patents over the world
+The following figure shed light on companies which have high number of patents.

 <a id="number_of_patents_by_companies"></a>
 ![Image](img/number_of_patents_by_companies.png)